-Parameter syntax GF <id>=area<flag>,&lt;"name"&gt;,<shape></shape></flag></id>
+Parameter syntax GF <id>=area<flag>,&lt;"name"&gt;",<shape></shape></flag></id> ------------------ --

-This parameter allows you to set up to 100 GeoFences in arrange of 0 to 99, to define the form of GeoFences and place them to a specific area(s) (GF.AREA).
+This parameter allows you to set up to 100 GeoFences in arrange of 0 to 99, to define the form of GeoFences and place them to a specific area(s) (5.17.2.).
 The purpose of GeoFences is that all entries and exits of the target object equipped with AVL device unit into or out of a preset area trigger events and based on these events the user can be notified.
 The AVL device can hold up to 100 GeoFences setup either as a rectangle or as a circle.
-The coordinates of each GeoFences can be obtained from any map software, and then converted (if needed) into the format supported by the AVL device (please, refer to chapter 5.17, for more details how to convert them).
+The coordinates of each GeoFences can be obtained from any map software, and then converted (if needed) into the format supported by the AVL device (please, refer to chapter 11.4. for more details how to convert them).
 The AVL device stores the user specified configuration into the on board FLASH memory, and this configuration will be available until overwritten.
 Each Geofence consists of two events and two states that automatically rise whenever the corresponding Geofence is entered or left.
 Several GeoFences can be set up into a single area, which allow you to define and cover up a very complex moving direction.
 In this way the AVL device can move through several GeoFences, but within a single area, without occurring of any area events.
 Additionally, if within an area are placed several GeoFences, then a part of each set GeoFences must overlap its neighbor in the moving direction, otherwise area events will rise when a Geofence is entered or left.
 Overlapping of these GeoFences prevent occurring of area events or alarm notification while the AVL device moves within the set GeoFences of that area.
 Several GeoFences may also be added to several areas (if certain regions in the map belong to different areas, see Example 2 for more details).

-It specifies the ID-number of a Geofence.
+Parameter Value Meaning <id></id> to 100 Geofend several areas< stored for use i ID-number of a Geofence.
 It is used to separate GeoFences.
-Up to 100 Geofences, in range of 0 to 99.
-A Geofence<id> can be set/attached to several areas<ID> if the setup conditions allow it.
-GeoFences are automatically stored for use in the on-board FLASH memory of the AVL device and these will be available all the time until manually updated or deleted.
+Up ces, in range of 0 to 99.
+A Geofence<> can be set/attached to ID> if the setup conditions allow it.
+GeoFences are automatically in the on-board FLASH memory of the AVL device and these will the time until manually updated or deleted.